hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger-labs/open-enterprise-agent.md

             <td>
                 ### Description:
 Open for feedback.
 Experiment with local examples with generated docker configurations.

-Just ignore the `st-oidc4vc` example for now, to be cleanup later.

 https://nickel-lang.org/ is used to generate all `compose.yaml` in each example.